cm-jones/cramer/README.md

 ## Documentation

-Documentation is generated via doxygen automatically by the .github/workflows/document.yml workflow.
+Documentation is generated automatically via doxygen and GitHub Actions by the `.github/workflows/document.yml` workflow.
 It can be viewed at https://cm-jones.github.io/cramer/docs/html.

 ## Contributing

 If you find any issues or have suggestions for improvements, feel free to [open an issue](https://github.com/cm-jones/cramer/issues/new) or submit a [pull request](https://github.com/cm-jones/cramer/compare).

-To make contributions, the standard rules apply:
+To make contributions, the standard rules apply (see [])

 1. Fork the repository.